wp-plugins/popup-surveys/readme.txt

 2. Add as many answers to multiple choice question surveys as you want.
 3. Customize the call to action text on your survey/poll.
 4. Customize the delay before a user sees your survey, or adjust how many times each user will see a survey or poll.
+5. Activate multiple surveys or polls at the same time.
+Each visitor will be shown a random poll that is active for them.

 == Changelog ==